mwshinn/mwshinn.github.io/index.md

     is a runtime verification Python library for scientific software.
 -   [WriteType](writetype) helps
     elementary school students experience success in writing
+-   [worldti.me](https://worldti.me) provides permanent links to the the local time, useful for coordinating times across timezones
 -   Find the [versatility](https://github.com/mwshinn/versatility) of
     a network.
 Code in Python and Matlab/Octave.
 For more information see